“What did you notice?”

 1. Pose the question: “What did you notice?”

-2. Invite everyone to share their answer, or pass.
+2. Invite everyone to share an answer, or pass.

 3. Indicate that you'll answer first and point out who’s next.